Brezzor/KEA_1.Semester_Integration/00._Opgaver/04b._Database_granular_data_access/README.md

 ````
 ## MongoDb Shell Commands

-To Get/Find data in the database.
+To Get/Find data in one of the collections.
 You can run this command:

 ````powershell
 db.users.find()
 ````

+This Gets/Finds the all the data from the ***users*** collection.
+Try to change ***users*** to one of the other collections

 ## Public-user permissions

+List of names of the collections and the permissions:

 - Read/Find:
-    - "users" collection
+    - "users"
-    - "comments" collection
+    - "comments"
 - Write/insert:
-    - "comments" collection
+    - "comments"
 - Update
-    - "comments" collection
+    - "comments"
 - No access
     - "embedded_movies"
     - "movies"